seniya/electron-finder-normal/README.md

 - You can learn how to get meta information and images through `exifr` and `music-metadata`.
 - You can learn how to use IndexedDB through the Favorites feature using `idb`.

+I Hope.
+After analyzing this source, you will be able to create your own cool application.

 ## Development environment Summary
 I started development with [vue-cli-plugin-electron-builder](https://github.com/nklayman/vue-cli-plugin-electron-builder). and ,